Quantum Gravitational Sensor for Space Debris: Summary

 \section{Summary}

-We first made a brief review of frequency-space analysis for matter-wave interferometry.
+In this paper, we first made a brief review of frequency-space analysis for matter-wave interferometry.
 We pointed out that the spectral density of the phase fluctuation caused by a noise can be always factorized into the noise part (described by the corresponding PSD) and the trajectory part (described by the so-called transfer function defined by Eq.\,(\ref{shape-function})).
-An interesting observation is that the transfer function of the configuration shown in Fig.\,\ref{SGI} is proportional to the square of the mass of the interferometer, and hence according to Eq.\,(\ref{phase-fluctuation}) the phase fluctuation $\Gamma_{\rm noise}$ no longer depends on it (i.e, the factors $\propto m_0^2$ in the numerator and denominator cancel out exactly).
-While we have primarily focused on a SG scheme with nanoparticles, the latter observation suggests that a similar analysis could be readily adapted to other types of matter-wave interferometers, such as those based on ultra-cold atom Bose-Einstein Condensate (BEC)\cite{Peters1999, PhysRevLett.120.183604, PhysRevLett.125.191101, gravitational_AB_effect, science.abm6854}.
+Although we have primarily focused on a SG scheme with nanoparticles, a similar analysis could be readily adapted to other types of matter-wave interferometers, such as those based on ultra-cold atom Bose-Einstein Condensate (BEC)\cite{Peters1999, PhysRevLett.120.183604, PhysRevLett.125.191101, gravitational_AB_effect, science.abm6854}.

-We have developed a 3D model for the GGN signal of a moving external object, and obtaind the corresponding PSD in Eq.\,(\ref{Sgg-3dim}), generalizing the two dimensional model in \cite{PhysRevD.30.732}.
-Based on the PSD of gravity gradient signal, we then derived the expression Eq.\,(\ref{aloc-3dim}) and Eq.\,(\ref{aloc-3dim-approx}) which quantifies the local gravitational acceleration, or equivalently, the minimum detectable mass of the GGN source.
+We have developed a 3D model for the GGN signal of a moving external object, and obtained the corresponding PSD in Eq.\,(\ref{Sgg-3dim}), generalizing the two dimensional model in \cite{PhysRevD.30.732}.
+Based on the PSD of gravity gradient signal, we then derived the expression Eq.\,(\ref{aloc-3dim}) and Eq.\,(\ref{aloc-3dim-approx}), which quantifies the local gravitational acceleration, or equivalently, the minimum detectable mass of the GGN source.

 Finally, we applied the developed model to investigate two distinct GGN sources, namely, slow moving objects in Earth-based laboratories and space debris near satellites, and studied how the GGN signal varies with the velocity, distance, and orientation.
-We concluded by estimating the requirements to sense weak GGN signals caused by object in the outer solar system and rogue asteroids.

 Of course, there are numerous challenges to be met before we can realize experimentally such a quantum sensor.
 Creating large spatial superpositions and achieving the required coherence time with large masses is a formidable challenge.
 Nonetheless, we foresee that a nanoparticle matter-wave interferometer can have many novel technological applications, complementing the fundamental tests of Newton's law or detecting the quantum gravity induced entanglement.